nansencenter/NERSC-HYCOM-CICE/doc/Offline_nesting.md

 # Vertical interpolation using the chosen vertical (isopycnal) structure

 Parameters required for the vertical structure are acquired from the "blkdat.input" (located in the target experiment folder.
 For example, sigma, dp00s,…).
 We have our dummy (intermediate) archive files including temp, salon, u-vel., v-vel., thkness
  Fields at "subregion/010" which are still in z-levels.
 Using an executable "$HYCOMALL/relax/src/nemo_archvz", all mentioned fields are converted from z-levels to isopycnal, see "../bin/archvz2hycom.sh".
-By this the target archive data files are created and copied in "TP5a0.0"
+By this the target archive data files are created and copied in "TP5a0.0/nest/030/archv.YYYY_ddd_hh.[ab]".

+    └── TP5a0.06
+        └── bin.
+        └── expt_03.0
+        └── topo
+        └── REGION.src
+        └── nest
+             └── 030
+                 └── archv.YYYY_ddd_hh.[ab]